apify/apify-docs/content/academy/switching_to_typescript/using_types_continued.md

 ## [](#tuples) Tuples

-The **Tuple** type is a special type that is not in vanilla JavaScript, but is supported in TypeScript.
+The **Tuple** type is a special type that is not in vanilla JavaScript, but is supported in other programming languages - including TypeScript.
 It is almost the same thing as an array; however tuples have a fixed length that cannot be changed, and each element at each index has a specific type.
 Don't worry, this type is much easier to understand in practice.

 Let's add a final property to our epic `course` object called `courseInfo`.
 This property will hold an array where the first value corresponds to this course's number in the Apify academy, and the value in the second position describes the level of this course.